Code with Chompers

 Materials Required

-• 3-4 Balloons
+• Balloons (3-4 per group)

 • Markers

-• A sheet with the powers of 2
+• A powers of 2 reference sheet

 Steps to Conduct the Activity